pomerium/documentation/content/docs/guides/jwt-verification.md

 - `pomerium` running an all-in-one deployment of Pomerium on `*.localhost.pomerium.io`
 - `envoy-jwt-checker` running envoy with a JWT Authn filter
-- `httpbin` as our example legacy application without JWT verifivation.
+- `httpbin` as our example legacy application without JWT verification.

 In our Docker Compose configuration we'll define two networks. `pomerium` and `envoy-jwt-checker` will be on the `frontend` network, simulating your local area network (**LAN**). `envoy-jwt-checker` will also be on the `backend` network, along with `httpbin`.
 This means that `envoy-jwt-checker` is the only other service that can communicate with `httpbin`.